List of Law & Order: LA characters: Casey Ryan-Winters

 Casey is Detective Rex Winters' wife and former partner, a former hard-nosed cop who retired to start a family.
 When she was a detective, she was accused of coaching a mother to say she killed her children which led the mother to be wrongly convicted.
 Winters told Jaruszalski that when he and Casey were partners she liked 'to be the first through the door', that she wanted to be treated like she was one of the guys and not less.
-Rex tells Jaruszalski in "Playa Vista" that Casey is into professional female golf, and that they one night watched a poker tournament on Bravo.
+Rex tells Jaruzelski in "Playa Vista" that Casey is into professional female golf, and that they one night watched a poker tournament on Bravo.
 She returns in the episode "Hayden Tract," in which she and her daughter must leave their home after TJ's vendetta against Cesar compromises their safety.